segevfiner/cypcap/README.rst

    :alt: PyPI

-This package is a Cython based binding for modern libpcap versions, for Python 3.6+, attempting to be more complete than existing and poorly maintained implementations.
+This package is a Cython based binding for modern libpcap versions, for Python 3.6+, attempting to be more complete than existing and poorly maintained packages.

 `Documentation <https://segevfiner.github.io/cypcap/>`_